 - You predict you’ll need for years to come

-In the business world that is rapidly unfolding before our eyes, nearly all workers will need technical skills, customer focus, and an adaptable attitude toward change.
-Build in flexible core competencies like customer focus, a love of learning, and a facility with technology, rather than specific skills like experience with a certain platform or software suite.
+Nearly all workers will need technical skills, customer focus, and an adaptable attitude toward change.
+Build in flexible core competencies like customer focus, a love of learning, and a facility with technology—traits that would welcome skills training—rather than simply experience with a certain platform or software suite.

-Gone are the days when you could create a job description with a shopping list of dream qualities and expect to find your unicorn.
+Gone are the days when you could create a job description with a shopping list of dream qualities.
 You’ll need to manage expectations and be willing to hire for potential rather than immediate job readiness.
 Start by revamping your existing job descriptions for current staff and then work to help them attain anticipated must-have skills.

-From there, you have three options: Train your current workforce, begin recruiting a more adaptable workforce, or do both simultaneously.
+From there, you have three options: Provide your current workforce with skills training, begin recruiting a more adaptable workforce, or do both simultaneously.

-3. Create an Upskilling Program for Your Current Workforce
+3. Create an On the Job Training Program for Your Current Workforce

 If you’ve already done an in-house skills assessment, you should have a good idea of which employees lack the skills you will need in the future.
 You may also have identified your most adaptable employees, who can be upskilled or even move into different roles.
 From here you have a few options as you work to develop a learning and development program.

-Employers in sectors such as light industrial, manufacturing, and logistics will need to aggressively invest in upskilling their existing staff to both retain and recruit the workers they will need to remain competitive.
-The good news is that today’s workers are highly incentivized to take advantage of training benefits through their existing employers and to seek out employers willing to retrain them.
+Employers in sectors such as light industrial, manufacturing, and logistics will need to aggressively invest in training their existing staff to both retain and recruit the workers they will need to remain competitive.
+Make sure workers are incentivized to take advantage of training benefits, paying attention to high performers who seek this out.

-Depending on the size of your organization, you might partner with a trusted staffing agency to create a training program, contract with a training vendor that can create a customized upskilling program for you, or hire someone to head up in-house skills development that includes self-guided learning modules.
+Depending on the size of your organization, you might partner with a trusted staffing agency to create a training program, contract with a training vendor that can create a customized on the job training program for you, or hire someone to head up in-house training that includes self-guided learning modules.

 4. Recruit and Hire Adaptable Employees

-As mentioned in Step 2, employers need to begin shifting their hiring strategies toward recruiting for potential rather than for a specific skillset that is likely to have a short shelf life.
+Employers will need to move away from targeting a specific skillset that is likely to have a short shelf life.
 Hiring managers and recruiters will need to convince employers that their desire to hire applicants who can “hit the ground running” is not sustainable.
 For some this will mean convincing executives with an eye on the quarterly bottom line that they need to adapt their expectations to the reality of a changing employment landscape.